GSAXcess Frequently Asked Questions

 GSAXcess® provides agencies with a means of electronically reporting their unrequired personal property to GSA.
 GSAXcess® is also used as a source of supply for customers seeking property that has been reported and is available for transfer.
 Agencies can search GSA's inventory through a process known as screening, and they can request property for transfer by selecting specific items.

 GSAXcess® provides agencies a means of electronically reporting their unrequired personal property to GSA.
 GSAXcess is also used as a source of supply by customers seeking property that has been reported and is available for transfer.

 Agencies can search GSA's inventory through a process known as screening and select property for transfer by requesting specific items.

 The property system is available to federal agencies, authorized nonfederal recipients and surplus customers.
-Nonfederal recipients are activities that receive excess property through a federal sponsor but are, themselves, neither a federal agency nor a donee.
-For example, a federally recognized Indian tribe sponsored by the Department of Interior's Bureau of Indian Affairs qualifies.
+Nonfederal recipients are activities that receive excess property through a federal sponsor but are, themselves, neither a federal agency nor a done.
+For example, a federally recognized Indian tribe sponsored by the Department of Interior's, Bureau of Indian Affairs qualifies.

 Surplus customers include state and local government agencies, nonprofit educational and public health activities, including programs for the homeless, and more.
 The State Agencies for Surplus Property (SASP) advise applicants of eligibility requirements and procedures to be followed in acquiring federal surplus personal property.